-- Fueling History: Oil to Atoms.
+- Culture of Energy.
 Human energy use is at an all-time high, and many scientists give dire warnings about the future.
 How did we get to this point?
 This class answers that question by tracking human energy use around the world and across time.
 Major themes will include the links between the fossil fuel era and Euro-colonial empires, oil and war in the Middle East, renewable energy options, and the climate change dilemma.

 - Final Frontiers.
 This course explores understanding of the frontier in film, thought, and culture.
 Topics include westward expansion, the western genre, the space race, and digital frontiers.